 There are many core options to be covered over the two years of the IB course and these match the current options that you may have studied at IGCSE level.
 These core topics are an extension of what you may have already studied at IGCSE level, with the higher level containing topics that you may not have covered yet.
-You also have the chance to take a further option as part of your IB Design and Technology IB course, which is assessed in your final examination.
+You may also consider conducting an Extended Essay in Design Technology but the recommendation is that you have inherent interest in the research area and show dedication to the study.